-- Applications to the program are due June 30 for the fall semester and December 1st for the spring semester. - 2.
-Two letters of recommendation from individuals (non-family member) who know the applicant. - 3.
+- Applications to the program are due June 30 for the fall semester and December 1st for the spring semester. - Two letters of recommendation from individuals (nonfamily member) who know the applicant. - 3.
 A personal interview by the Admission and Retention Committee or its designee. - 4.
-All applicants will be informed of the final decision of the Committee about their acceptance into the program. - Students are responsible for their transportation expenses and other costs relating to their professional practice experience and field trips. - Students are responsible for their own physical examinations, malpractice insurance, criminal background checks and drug tests prior to being placed in professional practice rotations.
+All applicants will be informed of the final decision of the Committee about their acceptance into the program. - Students are responsible for their transportation expenses and other costs relating to their professional practice experience and field trips. - Students are responsible for their own physical examinations, medical and liability malpractice insurance, criminal background checks and drug screen tests prior to being placed in professional practice rotations.

-- 7. Students are responsible for coordinating their acceptance into a professional practice rotation in healthcare facilities in-state and out-of-state. - 8.
-Students are required to complete the following courses with a grade of "C" or better: ENGL 1010 & 1020; three hours of college math; three hours of oral communication, HIST 2010 and 2020 or 3410; eight hours of natural sciences; six hours of Social & Behavioral Science, and nine hours in Humanities and/or Fine Arts, including three hours of English Literature prior to their junior year, and for admission to upper level HIMA courses (3000-4000). - 9.
-A criminal background check and drug test may be required at some affiliated clinical sites for training.
-Based on the results of the background check, an affiliated clinical site may determine that the student will not be allowed within their facility.
+- Students are responsible for coordinating their acceptance into a professional practice rotation in healthcare facilities in-state and out-of-state. - 8.
+Students are required to complete the following courses with a grade of "C" or better: ENGL 1010 & 1020; three hours of college math; three hours of oral communication, HIST 2010 and 2020; eight hours of natural sciences; six hours of Social & Behavioral Science, and nine hours in Humanities and/or Fine Arts, including three hours of English Literature prior to their junior year, and for admission to upper level HIMA courses (3000-4000). - 9.
+A criminal background check and drug screen will be required.
+Based on the results of the background check and or drug screen, an affiliated clinical site may determine that the student will not be allowed within their facility.
 This could result in the student's inability to successfully complete the requirements of the HIM program.
-In addition, a criminal background check may have an adverse impact on a student's ability to obtain a license or employment.
+In addition, an adverse report may impact a student's ability to obtain a license or employment.